johnfn/blazingscript/README.md

 # BlazingScript
 > A TypeScript to WASM compiler.

-BlazingScript compiles a subset of TypeScript to WebAssembly.
+BlazingScript compiles idiomatic TypeScript to WebAssembly.

 [See our roadmap!](/ROADMAP.md)